 Fix #8: Restart your computer

 Another way to fix a stuck Windows Update process is to simply restart your PC.
-Use the power off button to off and then restart the system or use reset feature.
+Use the power off button to off and then restart the system or use the start menu.
 This will help to start the system in normal mode, so you can install the updates easily.
-This hard reboot is necessary to deal with frozen update issue.
+This hard reboot is necessary to deal with the frozen update issue.

 You may have to hold the power button for more than a few seconds to turn off the computer.
 If you are using a laptop, remove its battery to shut it and replace it to restart.

 For Windows 10 and 8, you will see a login screen after restarting.
 Click on the power button on the bottom right and choose the ‘Update and restart’ option.

 Fix #9: Boot into Safe Mode

 To fix a stuck Windows update error, you can boot into safe mode.
 This step is explained in the manual deletion of update cache step.
 The safe mode helps to activate just a few important services and drivers that you need absolutely.
 Safe mode also allows you in updating Windows without using any of your personal files which may cause software conflicts with your update process.

 If the issue you are facing is related to a conflict with another service or program, this step will help resolve the issue.
 Once the updates are installed, you can revert to normal Windows restart mode from the safe mode.

 Fix #10: Perform a System Restore

-This has to be done in Safe Mode.
-Start the system in its Safe Mode.
+Access system restore utility in the Safe Mode.
+Click system restore in its Safe Mode.
 Ensure you select the restore point formed by Windows before the installation.
 This should fix your frozen Windows update installation issue.

-This helps to return your system back to its pre-update state.
+This helps to return your system back to its restore point.
 If the issue occurred after an automatic update, ensure you change the Update settings to prevent the recurrence of the problem.